Ignazio-Emanuele-Picciche/KNN-Algorithm/README.md

 - The class label, wich value is 2 if there is a benign tumor, and 4 it there is a malignant tumor

-In the following parts there are the descriptions of the classes and then instructions for the user to correctly use the program.
+In the following parts there are the descriptions of the classes and then the instructions for the user to correctly use the program.